 9.10.2.
 Department Examinations: Each department, in consultation with the appropriate major and/or area committee, may determine which of its course offerings may be challenged by examination and should construct, administer, and evaluate department approved examinations upon the request of students.
-Institutional Course Challenge Exams: Institutional course challenge exams are developed by department faculty or curriculum teams and These exams may be administered through campus testing centers or academic departments.
+These exams may be administered through campus testing centers or academic departments.
 Departments determine which courses can be challenged; the minimum standards that must be met for demonstrating adequate mastery of the course learning outcomes, skills, and knowledge; and exit competencies based on those minimum standards.
 Institutions should clearly identify processes for students to prepare for the assessment, for example, by consulting with a designated faculty member in the department to discuss course content and the feasibility of taking the course challenge exam and how to prepare for the exam.

-9.10.31.
-Workplace Ttraining Eevaluations: Institutions may opt to use credit recommendations from third-party faculty evaluators such as the American Council on Education ("ACE") for workplace evaluations (ACE Guides) or they may individually evaluate programs.
+9.10.3 Workplace Training Evaluations: Institutions may opt to use credit recommendations from third-party faculty evaluators such as the American Council on Education ("ACE") for workplace evaluations (ACE Guides) or they may individually evaluate programs.
 Institutions may develop assessments for workplace experience through partnerships with local employers, where appropriate, and should identify when industry certificates, professional licensure standards, and apprenticeships can equate to course credit in particular programs.